 You should be “reasonably fit”.
 Remember that the training you will receive is preparing you to become a police officer.
-Different police agencies have different expectations on the fitness levels of their officers, but all would at a minimum expect you to be reasonably fit.
+Different police agencies have different expectations on the fitness levels of their officers; but all would at a minimum expect you to be reasonably fit.
 Police work can be extremely dangerous, and the potential for physical altercations always exists.
 Often, we, as skills instructors, have seen a direct correlation between good fitness and better performance in the skills areas of Arrest Control, Driving, and Firearms training.

 If you are not in good shape, now is the time to start before the academy begins.
 Contact the Academy Director for training programs.

-As part of the CCA Police Academy's curriculum, you will have at least 32 contact hours of formal physical fitness training through PED 112, provided by Certified Personal Trainers.
+As part of the CCA Police Academy's curriculum, you will have at least 28 contact hours of formal physical fitness training directly through PED 112, provided by our academy Certified Personal Trainers.
 In addition to the formal fitness training, you will also have weekly fitness homework to be conducted outside of the PED 112 training time.
 You will have access to the academy gym and its fully equipped outlay of equipment, free weights and the latest in cardio machines.
 In addition, as part of their own training program, the Personal Trainer Academy students will evaluate, prescribe and mentor your fitness needs and progress.

-If you have any health concerns or are overweight, you must consult with a physician prior to engaging in an exercise program.
+If you have any health concerns or are overweight, you MUST CONSULT with a physician prior to engaging in an exercise program.
 If you are completely unfamiliar with how to exercise, then contact a fitness trainer, or join a fitness facility.